Marijuana and Psychedelics: Uplifting quotes for the criminalized,

 -- When the lie's so big, Frank Zappa

-"I think generally people should be open to
+"I think generally people should be open to psychedelics.
+A lot of

-psychedelics.
-A lot of people making laws are from a different era.
-As a new
+people making laws are from a different era.
+As a new generation gets

-the benefits of psychedelics."
+benefits of psychedelics."

 -- Elon Musk, world's richest man [1047]

-"It [psilocybin] is almost certainly the most
+"It [psilocybin] is almost certainly the most promising

-some neurological illnesses for 50 years."
+neurological illnesses for 50 years."

 -- Prof. David Nutt